allergictoshellfishh/Data-Virtualisation-for-Business-Analysis-Denodo-/README.md

 # Data Virtualisation  For Business Analysis Denodo-
-DVRT Assignment where I used a bike database data to create unified view for stock analysis.

-## Problem Statement
-The bike retail company maintains its operational data across multiple datasets, including orders, order items, products, stocks, staffs and more.
-Although each dataset is individually useful, the lack of integration results in fragmented information that limits insights about the company’s overall business performance.

-These inefficiencies can negatively affect customer satisfaction, as customers may not be able to purchase the products they want at their preferred store.
-Over time, this can lead to lost sales opportunities and reduced customer retention.

-**This assignment aims to help store managers and operations teams gain a unified, store-level, and near real-time view of customer demand and inventory distribution across retail outlets to ensure customer needs, improving customer satisfaction.** By integrating sales, inventory, and product category data using a data virtualization approach, the solution supports better inventory planning, improves product availability across stores, and ultimately enhances customer satisfaction and retention.
+This project applies data virtualisation techniques using Denodo to address a real-world retail problem: the lack of visibility into whether inventory levels across multiple stores align with actual customer demand.

+Using multiple CSV datasets (orders, order items, products, categories, brands, stocks, and stores), I designed a layered virtual data model consisting of base views, integrated views, and an aggregation view.
+Sales demand, inventory levels, product attributes, brand context, and store information were progressively combined without physically moving data.
+Feature engineering was applied to derive meaningful business indicators such as stock gap and stock status, translating raw transactional data into actionable insights.

+The final report view provides a store-level, near real-time comparison of demand versus stock, allowing identification of overstocked, low-stock, and balanced products across locations.
+This directly supports better inventory planning, reduces inefficiencies caused by excess stock, and improves product availability where demand exists.

+To operationalise the solution, the final view was exposed as a REST API, enabling store-specific queries through simple HTTP requests.
+This demonstrates how virtualised analytical views can be reused by external systems and dashboards to support faster, data-driven decision-making.